If you’re wondering whether to go to Victorious this year, read through my Victorious Festival Review to learn more about this awesome festival.

 I’ve just read that apparently they booked Capaldi before he’d even released Somebody You Loved, so that explains that one.

 This also meant the queues at the bar at the Castle Stage just weren’t worth it either.
+Honestly, I think it was the longest queue I’ve ever seen in your life.
+They need to sort that out.

 And that’s it!
 For a three-day festival that’s a pretty good list of complaints!